Before you consider purchasing a sound pack, it is important to keep the following in mind:

 Step 1: Select the Sound Pack

-There are four sound pack options available.
-You can purchase a 4 sound pack, 8 sound pack, 16 sound pack, or a Bob Aronsohn sound pack.
+There are two options available.
+You can purchase a custom sound pack (comprised of sounds of your choosing), or a Bob Aronsohn sound pack.
 The Bob Aronsohn sound pack is the only one that you cannot configure as it comes standard with 10 crow sounds.
-The 4, 8, and 16 sound packs each give you the ability to pick out the individual sounds for the package.

 Step 2: Select Your FOXPRO Model

 After selecting the sound pack, you will be asked which model FOXPRO game call you own.
 This is a crucial step as it ensures the files are prepared in a format that is compatible with your game call.
 There is a drop-down menu on this screen from which you must select your model.

 Step 3: Customizing Your Sound Pack